joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/30/style/anonymous-hair-salon-soho-manhattan.html

 **Is a Novel Ever Finished?
 Many Writers Say No.**\
 `After finishing his latest book, Karan Mahajan couldn’t decide which opening passage was best.
-Please vote below for the one you prefer.`\
+Vote below for the one you prefer.`\
 https://www.nytimes.com/2026/07/30/books/review/unfinished-novel-galley-zadie-smith-saul-bellow.html